nathancarter/how2data/database/topics/Bentley University GR526.md

  * How to compute the error bounds on a Taylor approximation
  * How to do implicit differentiation
  * How to find the critical numbers of a function
+ * How to find the critical points of a multivariate function

 ## Antidifferentiation